sigmod/sqlpp/document.md

       { "uname": "EmoryUnk" }
     ]

 Note that for non-matched left-side input tuples, SQL++ produces a `MISSING` for the right-side binding variables.
 That explains why the last record in the result does not have a `message` field.
-This is different from standard which fills `NULL`s for the right-side of non-matches.
+This is different from standard SQL which fills `NULL`s for the right-side of non-matches.
 The reason is that by nature, for non-matches in the join results, the fields from the right-side are "missing".

 The left-outer join query can also be expressed using `LEFT OUTER UNNEST`: